billsacks/prototypes-ctsm-canopyhydrology_tracers/README.md

   solution.

-  **From discussion:** Pass individual arrays for anything that operates on bulk.
+  **From discussion:** Pass individual arrays for anything that operates on bulk for (1) better ability to trace data flow, and (2) ability to declare variable intent.
 For things just calculating tracer fluxes, no strong feelings.

 # Reasons I was at least initially inclined to having things broken out